japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   stage: Stage): List[Stage]
 ----

-getMissingParentStages finds missing parent xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage]s in the dependency graph of the input `stage` (using the https://en.wikipedia.org/wiki/Breadth-first_search[breadth-first search algorithm]).
+getMissingParentStages finds missing parent scheduler:ShuffleMapStage.md[ShuffleMapStage]s in the dependency graph of the input `stage` (using the https://en.wikipedia.org/wiki/Breadth-first_search[breadth-first search algorithm]).

 Internally, getMissingParentStages starts with the ``stage``'s RDD and walks up the tree of all parent RDDs to find <<getCacheLocs, uncached partitions>>.

-NOTE: A `Stage` tracks the associated RDD using xref:scheduler:Stage.adoc#rdd[`rdd` property].
+NOTE: A `Stage` tracks the associated RDD using scheduler:Stage.md#rdd[`rdd` property].

-NOTE: An *uncached partition* of a RDD is a partition that has `Nil` in the <<cacheLocs, internal registry of partition locations per RDD>> (which results in no RDD blocks in any of the active xref:storage:BlockManager.adoc[BlockManager]s on executors).
+NOTE: An *uncached partition* of a RDD is a partition that has `Nil` in the <<cacheLocs, internal registry of partition locations per RDD>> (which results in no RDD blocks in any of the active storage:BlockManager.md[BlockManager]s on executors).

-getMissingParentStages traverses the xref:rdd:index.adoc#dependencies[parent dependencies of the RDD] and acts according to their type, i.e. xref:rdd:ShuffleDependency.adoc[ShuffleDependency] or xref:rdd:spark-rdd-NarrowDependency.adoc[NarrowDependency].
+getMissingParentStages traverses the rdd:index.md#dependencies[parent dependencies of the RDD] and acts according to their type, i.e. rdd:ShuffleDependency.md[ShuffleDependency] or rdd:spark-rdd-NarrowDependency.md[NarrowDependency].

-NOTE: xref:rdd:ShuffleDependency.adoc[ShuffleDependency] and xref:rdd:spark-rdd-NarrowDependency.adoc[NarrowDependency] are the main top-level xref:rdd:spark-rdd-Dependency.adoc[Dependencies].
+NOTE: rdd:ShuffleDependency.md[ShuffleDependency] and rdd:spark-rdd-NarrowDependency.md[NarrowDependency] are the main top-level rdd:spark-rdd-Dependency.md[Dependencies].

 For each `NarrowDependency`, getMissingParentStages simply marks the corresponding RDD to visit and moves on to a next dependency of a RDD or works on another unvisited parent RDD.

-NOTE: xref:rdd:spark-rdd-NarrowDependency.adoc[NarrowDependency] is a RDD dependency that allows for pipelined execution.
+NOTE: rdd:spark-rdd-NarrowDependency.md[NarrowDependency] is a RDD dependency that allows for pipelined execution.

 getMissingParentStages focuses on `ShuffleDependency` dependencies.

-NOTE: xref:rdd:ShuffleDependency.adoc[ShuffleDependency] is a RDD dependency that represents a dependency on the output of a xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage], i.e. *shuffle map stage*.
+NOTE: rdd:ShuffleDependency.md[ShuffleDependency] is a RDD dependency that represents a dependency on the output of a scheduler:ShuffleMapStage.md[ShuffleMapStage], i.e. *shuffle map stage*.

 For each `ShuffleDependency`, getMissingParentStages <<getOrCreateShuffleMapStage, finds `ShuffleMapStage` stages>>.
 If the `ShuffleMapStage` is not _available_, it is added to the set of missing (map) stages.